jeison-araya/convolve-algorithm/README.md

-# Convolve Algorithm for image processing
+# Image processing using Convolve Algorithm

 Use `run.m` to test the algorthm